glebite/dikteh/README.md

 A thought to continue to expand my and other's studies...

 ## Introduction
 Learning a language can be difficult.
+This is true.
 People can read books, follow study guides, write out word after word but still not quite master the use of a language.
 Speaking is a huge part of communication but the strongest part involves listening.
 Stopping, listening, and demonstrating an understanding of each word is so powerful.

 That is what this tool/programme does - it takes listening (dikteh) onto a whole new level by allowing for listening, writing down the heard word and then receiving immediate feedback from the original source text.